Dr Guthrie's List D Schools, Edinburgh.

 We were kept in separate dormitories.

-" I would also like to bring up the fact that I have been selected five times for jury duty at Hamilton Sheriff Court—the same court that sentenced me to three years in a children's prison when I was eleven years old
+at Hamilton Sheriff Court—the same court that sentenced me to three years in a children's prison when I was eleven years old.

-for crimes I did not commit "
+For crimes, I did not commit "

 ___________________________________________________________________________________________